Non-Teaching Space funding

-The Non Teaching Space (NTS) Deficiency funding programme provides funding for non-teaching areas when your school has less space than it is entitled to.
+If a school receives NTS funding, there are certain conditions of funding detailed below.
+The Non-Teaching Space (NTS) Deficiency Funding programme provides funding for non-teaching areas when your school has less space than it is entitled to.
 This funding is not automatic – it goes to schools with the greatest need.

 - Spending NTS funding

 What it is: NTS is a selective programme that provides financial support to schools with less space than entitled to.

 What it is for: The funding is for discretionary use towards non-teaching spaces.
 There are certain conditions, detailed within this guidance.

 The budget: If your school qualifies for NTS funding and makes it onto the programme we’ll notify you and provide you with a budget

 The NTS funding programme ranks schools to determine which ones have the greatest need for non-teaching space.

 This means there is no guarantee that you will receive funding.

 The amount of funding available in any given year will depend on government priorities.

 To identify the greatest need we rank schools as follows: